buuhuu/sling-content-distribution-solr/README.md

 # sling-content-distribution-solr

-Solr ingestion using sling content distribution example built for AEM 6.3 (though there are no dependencies so it should run on plain sling as well)
+Solr ingestion using sling content distribution example built for AEM 6.3.
+There are no dependencies to AEM so it will probably also run fine one any kind of Sling application, though the setup might differ slightly.

 ## Goal